girder/girder/docs/plugin-development.rst

 wholly independent web clients that don't explicitly depend on the core Girder client being loaded.

+.. note:: If you use an object to specify an output to entry point mapping in ``webpack.main``,
+          the ``webpack.output`` value will be ignored if specified.

 Executing custom Grunt build steps for your plugin
 **************************************************